TheHugeManatee/OpenCV_Unreal/Readme.md

  * Blueprint wrappers for image processing methods
  * Conversion of `UCVUMat` to Render target and vice versa

-# Usage
-To use the example project, simply open the uproject.
-You will be prompted to build the C++ code.
-You will also have to rebuild lighting data.
-If you want to play around with the C++ code, right-click on the `.uproject` file and choose "Generate Visual Studio Project Files".

 ## Using the plugin in your own project
 If you want to use the functinality in your own project, you will need to
  * Copy the Plugin from `Plugins/OpenCV` to your own project in the `Plugins` folder